sjentsch/lsjDocs/Ch17/Ch17_Epilogue_2.rst

    outcomes.
 There are a lot of very handy analyses that you can run that fall within the GLM, so it’s a very useful thing to know about.

--  **Survival analysis.** In chapter :doc:`A brief introduction to research design <../Ch02/Ch02_StudyDesign>`, I talked about “differential attrition”, the tendency for people to leave the study in a non-random fashion.
+-  **Survival analysis.** In chapter :doc:`../Ch02/Ch02_StudyDesign`, I talked about “differential attrition”, the tendency for people to leave the study in a non-random fashion.
 Back then, I was talking about it as a potential methodological concern, but there are a lot of situations in which differential attrition is actually the thing you’re interested in.
 Suppose, for instance, you’re interested in finding out how long people play different kinds of computer games in a single session.
 Do people tend to play RTS (real time strategy) games for longer stretches than FPS (first person shooter) games?
 You might design your study like this.
 People come into the lab, and they can play for as long or as little as they like.
 Once they’re finished, you record the time they spent playing.
 However, due to ethical restrictions, let’s suppose that you cannot allow them to keep playing longer than two hours.
-A lot of people will stop playing before the two hour limit, so you know exactly how long they played.
+A lot of people will stop playing before the wo hour limit, so you know exactly how long they played.
 But some people will run into the two hour limit, and so you don’t know how long they would have kept playing if you’d been able to continue the study.
 As a consequence, your data are systematically *censored*: you’re missing all of the very long times.
 How do you analyse this data sensibly?
 This is the problem that survival analysis solves.
 It is specifically designed to handle this situation, where you’re systematically missing one “side” of the data because the study ended.
 It’s very widely used in health research, and in that context it is often literally used to analyse survival.
 For instance, you may be tracking people with a particular type of cancer, some who have received treatment A and others who have received treatment B, but you only have funding to track them for 5 years.
 At the end of the study period some people are alive, others are not.
 In this context, survival analysis is useful for determining